EhloWorld/promo-code-stress-test-tera-api/README.md

 CTRL + C : stop the script

-If the server crash or if ode is used multiple time you need to fix something or add rate limit on a reverse proxy like nginx
+If the server crash or if code is used multiple time you need to fix something or add rate limit on a reverse proxy like nginx